Design Objectives

 Summary

-DBHub is a minimal, vendor-neutral MCP server for relational databases with guardrails.The Good
+DBHub is a zero-dependency, token efficient MCP server for relational databases with guardrails.The Good

 -